 Getting more Facebook likes—why does it seem impossible?

-Your audience’s love is hard to earn, and you have to put in work to win them over.
+Your audience’s love is hard to earn, and you have to put in the work to win them over.
 So here’s some simple, digestible advice for you:

 Don’t annoy people.
 There’s a fine line between entertaining and irritating.

 Put some money behind posts.
 Play around with different formats and CTAs, and learn from the results.

 Put the social back into social media.
 Don’t forget that it’s humans you’re speaking to.